yowainwright/yowainwright.github.io/content/m1-intel-terminal-cmds-like-a-boss.md

   - rosetta
 ---

-After using terminals (iTerm, Terminal, Kitty) with an M1 Mac without issue for over a year, I finally came upon an issue that I couldn’t solve without using [Rosetta](https://support.apple.com/en-us/HT211861).
+After using terminals (iTerm, Terminal, Kitty) with an M1 Mac without issue for over a year, I finally came upon an issue that I couldn't solve without using [Rosetta](https://support.apple.com/en-us/HT211861).
 Rosetta is Mac software to run Intel Mac terminal commands on an M1 Mac.
 My issue initially came from trying to use [Pyenv](https://github.com/pyenv/pyenv) to install and use different versions of [Python](https://www.python.org/) across multiple projects.
-After installing Rosetta, I initially used it by adding a custom flag to commands like this `arch -x86_64` <command>.
-This worked for me but was really error prone, _“Did I forget the flag?
-Did I add the flag in the correct place?”_.
+After installing Rosetta, I initially used it by adding a custom flag to commands like this `arch -x86_64 <command>`.
+This worked for me but was really error prone, _"Did I forget the flag?
+Did I add the flag in the correct place?"_.

 ---